 We are at a critical time in the fight for gender equality across a multitude of issues, including the ones we are combating at Streetwise Self Defense.
-We believe that while society should speak out against accused sexual predators like Harvey Weinstein, James Toback – also in the entertainment industry, Chris Savino at Nickelodeon, Celebrity Chef John Besh, and Mark Halperin while at ABC News, we are not going to rely on that to keep women safe from sexual harassment, manipulation, and a wide range of abuses right up to and including rape.
+We believe that while society should speak out against accused sexual predators like Harvey Weinstein, James Toback – also in the entertainment industry, Chris Savino at Nickelodeon, Celebrity Chef John Besh, and Mark Halperin while at ABC News, we can not going to rely on that to keep women safe from sexual harassment, manipulation, and a wide range of abuses right up to and including rape.

 Statistics tell us that the vast majority (nearly 7 out of 10) of rapes are committed by someone who is known to the victim (RAINN Statistics: See citation 1 below).
 They could be someone that the woman is forced to, or feels as though she is forced to, work with as in the case of Weinstein.
 But they also might be someone you see on a regular basis at the grocery store, at the bus stop, at the gym, perhaps a friend of the family, or even a family member.
 In the case of sexual abuse against juveniles, 93% knew their abuser (RAINN Statistics: See citation 2 below).

 In order for change to occur though, we need to stand up to that behavior individually and as a group, so that it cannot continue to persist in the shadows, and we need to learn to fight back.
 In doing so, we will reinforce the message that this is indeed a crime, and that it is safe for survivors to come forward to tell their story, and report these crimes.